gramineproject/gramine/Documentation/devel/encfiles.rst

 1. The plaintext header, occupying bytes 0-57.
-The header contains a magic string, a major version of the encrypted-files protocol, a minor version, a salt for KDF (Key Derivation Function, explained later) and a tag (cryptographic hash over the encrypted header).
+The header contains a magic string, a major version of the encrypted-files protocol, a minor version, a salt for KDF (Key Derivation Function, explained later) and a MAC (cryptographic hash over the encrypted header).
 2. The encrypted header, occupying bytes 58-3941.
 This header has two parts: the encrypted metadata fields and the first 3KB of actual file contents.
-The metadata fields contain a file path (to prevent rename attacks), the file size (to hide the exact file size from attackers) and the encryption key and tag of the root MHT node (explained later).
+The metadata fields contain a file path (to prevent rename attacks), the file size (to hide the exact file size from attackers) and the encryption key and MAC of the root MHT node (explained later).
 3. The constant padding, occupying bytes 3942-4095.
 This padding is added purely to align the metadata node on the 4KB boundary and contains zeros.